 The ideal project would involve a student in as many aspects of the scholarly process as possible.
 This will look different in each discipline, but might include:

-- Identification of a question or problem
+- Identification of a question, problem, or creative or scholarly goal

 - Carrying out the project